inrupt/artifact-generator/README.md

 My Pet Rock shinyness is defined as "How wonderfully shiny a rock is." by https://team.inrupt.net/public/vocab/PetRock.ttl#
 ```

-# The relationship between LIT-generated source code artifacts and RDF vocabularies
+# The relationship between generated source code artifacts and RDF vocabularies

 Source code artifacts (e.g. Java JARs, Node modules, C# assemblies, etc.) can
 be generated from individual RDF vocabularies, or from collections of multiple